defuncart/blog/_posts/2013/2013-11-26-vjing-using-vizzie.md

 title: VJing using VIZZIE
 date: 2013-11-26 22:00:00 +01:00
 tags:
-- Max MSP
+- Max
-- jitter
+- Jitter
 - VIZZIE
-- VJ
+- vj
 ---
 [Cycling 74’s *Vizzie*](https://cycling74.com/articles/introducing-vizzie) is a collection of interactive *Jitter* objects, in essence *bpatchers*.
 To use *Vizzie*, first create a new patcher and then add modules by right clicking then **Paste From -> VIZZIE-CLIPPINGS**